LLNL/variorum/src/docs/sphinx/QuickStart.rst

    cd build

    cmake -DCMAKE_INSTALL_PREFIX=../install ../src
-   make
+   make -j8
    make install

-After this completes, ``install/`` will contain a Variorum install.

 Note that ``HWLOC_DIR`` and ``JANSSON_DIR`` may need to be set correctly if installing from scratch.
 Variorum also supports ``host-config`` files, which make the build process easier by setting all necessary paths in one place.
-Details on creating and using host configuration files can be found `here <https://variorum.readthedocs.io/en/2022_update_docs/BuildingVariorum.html#host-config-files>`_.
+Details on using host configuration files can be found `here <https://variorum.readthedocs.io/en/2022_update_docs/BuildingVariorum.html#host-config-files>`_.

-For more details about building and installing Variorum, see :doc:`BuildingVariorum`, which provides detailed information about building Variorum from CMake initial-cache files (i.e., host config files) for specific hosts, and Variorum's other CMake options and spack package.

 Please ensure that the dependencies for each platform are met before building Variorum.
 The include the kernel module ``msr-safe`` for Intel systems, ``msr``,